 - Weather of War: Maurice gets rid of the Milice unit without even needing a weapon, simply using his knowledge of the mountains and winter to outsmart them and lead them to their doom.

-- Worthy Opponent: The German officer admires François' skills with a gun, and recognizes him instantly from a distance due to this during the final battle, as he has just shot four soldier with four bullets.
+- Worthy Opponent: The German officer admires François' skills with a gun, and recognizes him instantly from a distance due to this during the final battle, as he has just shot four soldiers with four bullets.

 - Yiddish as a Second Language: Due to language similarities, Abraham Liederman uses Yiddish to translate what the two Germans who came at Anthonioz have to say, which is how they are found out to be homosexuals who want to escape certain death.